Reducing the CNOT count for Clifford+T circuits on NISQ architectures: Abstract

 \section{Abstract}

 While mapping a quantum circuit to the physical layer one has to consider the numerous constraints imposed by the underlying hardware architecture.
 Connectivity of the physical qubits is one such constraint that restricts two-qubit operations, such as CNOT, to ``connected'' qubits.
-SWAP gates can be used to place the logical qubits on admissible physical qubits, but they entail a significant increase in CNOT-count, considering the fact that each SWAP gate is implemented by 3 CNOT gates.

-In this paper we consider the problem of reducing the CNOT-count in Clifford+T circuits on connectivity constrained architectures such as noisy intermediate-scale quantum (NISQ)~\cite{2018_P} computing devices.
-We ``slice'' the circuit at the position of Hadamard gates and ``build'' the intermediate portions.
-We investigated two kinds of partitioning : (i) a simple method of partitioning the gates of the input circuit based on the locality of H gates and (ii) a second method of partitioning the phase polynomial of the input circuit.
-The intermediate $\{\CNOT,\T\}$ sub-circuits are synthesized using Steiner trees, significantly improving on the methods introduced by Nash, Gheorghiu, Mosca~\cite{2020_NGM} and Kissinger, de Griend~\cite{2019_KdG}.

-We compared the performance of our algorithms while mapping different benchmark circuits as well as random circuits to some well-known architectures such as 9-qubit square grid, 16-qubit square grid, Rigetti 16-qubit Aspen, 16-qubit IBM QX5 and 20-qubit IBM Tokyo.
-We found that for both the benchmark and random circuits our first algorithm that uses the simple slicing technique dramatically reduces the CNOT-count compared to naively using SWAP gates.
-Our second slice-and-build algorithm also performs very well for benchmark circuits.
-Assuming most of the errors in a NISQ circuit implementation are due to CNOT errors, then our method would in many cases allow circuits with 5 times or more CNOT gates be reliably implemented than the previous methods would permit.
+SWAP gates can be used to place the logical qubits on admissible physical qubits, but they entail a significant increase in CNOT-count.
+In this paper we consider the problem of reducing the CNOT-count in Clifford+T circuits on connectivity constrained architectures, like noisy intermediate-scale quantum (NISQ) computing devices.
+We ``slice'' the circuit at the position of Hadamard gates and ``build'' the intermediate $\{\CNOT,\T\}$ sub-circuits using Steiner trees, significantly improving on previous methods.
+We compared the performance of our algorithms while mapping different benchmark and random circuits to some well-known architectures such as 9-qubit square grid, 16-qubit square grid, Rigetti 16-qubit Aspen, 16-qubit IBM QX5 and 20-qubit IBM Tokyo.
+Our methods give less CNOT-count compared to Qiskit and TKET transpiler as well as using SWAP gates.
+Assuming most of the errors in a NISQ circuit implementation are due to CNOT errors, then our method would allow circuits with few times more CNOT gates be reliably implemented than the previous methods would permit.